 As mentioned earlier, the best practice for analyzing FormKeep data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites FormKeep to Redshift, FormKeep to BigQuery, FormKeep to Azure SQL Data Warehouse, FormKeep to PostgreSQL, FormKeep to Panoply, and FormKeep to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from FormKeep to Power BI automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate FormKeep with Power BI.
 With just a few clicks, Stitch starts extracting your FormKeep data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.